MobyGamer/total-dos-launcher/readme.rst

 thousands* -- the only limitation is how much storage space you have on your target DOS system.

+The DOS-based launcher currently has the following features:

+- Automatically unzips archive files (or other helper programs) if necessary
+- Uses less than 300 bytes of RAM to launch programs (smaller than a single CONFIG.SYS BUFFER)
+- Runs on any system (8088 or higher, MDA or better)
+- Supports any text mode, from 40x25 up to 132x60

-The TDL is currently in development and not quite ready for prime time;
+The TDL is currently in alpha development and testing;
-this paragraph will be removed when it is.
-If you run into trouble testing the TDL, feel free to `contribute an issue via the github project. <https://github.com/MobyGamer/total-dos-launcher/issues>`_
+this paragraph will be removed when it is ready for prime time.
+If you run into trouble testing the TDL, feel free to `contribute an issue via the github project. <https://github.com/MobyGamer/total-dos-launcher/issues>`_ Features planned for the near future include search-as-you-type filtering of the game list, automatic management of the game cache, and customizable color schemes.

 Using TDL